 Like everywhere in Laos, there are also many temples to visit.
 Wat Si Saket has the distinction of being the oldest in Vientiane, while Haw Pha Kaeo once served as the original resting place of the famous Emerald Buddha.
 The most visited temple is Wat Si Muang, which is home to the “city pillar” said to be where the guardian spirit of Vientiane resides, as well as a copy of the Emerald Buddha and an older Bronze Buddha that the locals believe can grant wishes.
-In Wat Chathabuli, an even larger bronze Buddha sits overlooking the mighty Mekong while Wat Mixai features imposing heavy gates flanked by ever watchful guardian statues.
-Finally you have Wat Ong Tey Mahawihan.
-Situated on a site used for religious ceremonies since at least the 200’s AD, it was sadly destroyed during the Indochina wars, but has since been rebuilt to its former glory.
-Pha That Luang is easily the country’s most important monument, and viewing it is a must for any visitor to Vientiane.
-Buddhist doctrine is engraved around the stupa in three tiers, and guests are encouraged to spend their time there in contemplation of these ideas and maxims.
-According to local legend, the pillar was constructed by Buddhist missionaries from Ashokan India, for the purpose of housing one of the Buddhas breastbones, which they had transported to Laos.
+Finally, you visit Wat Ong Tey Mahawihan, situated on a site used for religious ceremonies since at least the 200’s AD, it was sadly destroyed during the Indochina wars, but has since been rebuilt to its former glory.